-While Virgil was off fighting the war, Ellen received word in the summer of 1863, that Virgil had been killed.
-Soon after, she remarried a man named John Van Rossem and the couple, along with Virgil’s daughter, Nellie, moved to Oregon Territory.
+While Virgil was off fighting the war, Ellen received word in the summer of 1863 that Virgil had been killed.
+Soon after, she remarried a man named John Van Rossem, and the couple, along with Virgil’s daughter, Nellie, moved to Oregon Territory.

 On November 27, 1879, Virgil was appointed as a U.S. Deputy Marshal for Arizona Territory and traveled from Prescott to Tombstone, along with brother Wyatt.
-Less than a year later, on October 30, 1880, Virgil became the acting town marshal after Fred White was shot and killed by outlaw and gunman Curly Bill Brocius.
+Less than a year later, on October 30, 1880, Virgil became the acting town marshal after Fred White was shot and killed by the outlaw and gunman Curly Bill Brocius.

 Upon learning of Virgil’s mishap, territorial U.S. Marshal Crawley P. Dake appointed Wyatt Earp as a U.S. Deputy Marshal.